About Us

 There was no turning back, within a couple months we bought an RV (from EBay!)

-and had the house up for sale.
 We contacted a local RV Park and asked if they

 were interested in wireless Internet (WiFi).
 They were, and we made arrangements